Psychosocial Development, Risk and Prevention Study Section – PDRP

 Shared Interests and Overlaps

-BBBP / Child Psychopathology and Developmental Disabilities (CPDD): PDRP and CPDD have a shared interest in developmental psychopathology.
-Applications focused on the prevention, risk and protective factors, and interventions related to developmental psychopathology are reviewed in PDRP; applications focused on the diagnosis, etiology, comorbidity, and outcomes of psychological disorders are reviewed in CPDD.
+There are shared interests between PDRP and Child Psychopathology and Developmental Disabilities (CPDD) in studies of developmental psychopathology.
+Applications focused on nonclinical samples, children at risk and not yet diagnosed (i.e., risk and protective factors), family/contextual processes, and interventions related to developmental psychopathology are reviewed in PDRP.
+Applications focused on the diagnosis, etiology, comorbidity, and outcomes of psychological disorders are reviewed in CPDD.

-BBBP / Mechanisms of Emotion, Stress and Health (MESH): PDRP and MESH have a shared interest in emotional regulation.
-Applications focused on risk and protective factors and interventions related to socioemotional development and emotional regulation strategies are reviewed in PDRP; applications focused on the interaction between stress/emotion and physical and mental health, with particular emphases on biological systems, are reviewed in MESH.
+There are shared interests in emotional regulation with the Mechanisms of Emotion, Stress and Health (MESH).
+Applications focused on risk and protective factors and interventions related to socioemotional development and emotional regulation strategies are reviewed in PDRP.
+Applications focused on the interaction between stress/emotion and physical and mental health, with particular emphases on biological systems, are reviewed in MESH.

-RPHB / Lifestyle Change and Behavioral Health (LCBH): PDRP and LCBH have a shared interest in the prevention of diseases in children.
+There are shared interests in the prevention of disease with Lifestyle Change and Behavioral Health (LCBH).
 Applications focused on the risk and protective factors related to child development that may contribute to disease prevention (e.g., parenting skills, parenting interventions, coping strategies, psychosocial factors, school settings social relationships, etc.) are reviewed in PDRP.
 Applications focused on lifestyle changes and general disease prevention in children are reviewed in LCBH.